emma-sax4/zoesax301.github.io/README.md

 ### `stylesheets/`

-This directory only has one file — `stylesheet.scss`.
+This directory only has one file—`stylesheet.scss`.
 This is where I can keep _all_ of the CSS that this project uses.
 To make sure it's all being used, there is one very important line in the `_includes/head.html`:
 ```
 <link rel="stylesheet" type="text/css" href="stylesheets/stylesheet.css" media="screen">
 ```
-Without that line, none of the CSS or fonts would show up as expected.
+Without that line, none of the CSS would show up as expected.

 ### `_config.yml`